ray-project/ray/doc/source/tune-usage.rst

 Recovering From Failures (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tune automatically persists the progress of your experiments, so if an experiment crashes or is otherwise cancelled, it can be resumed by passing `resume=True` in `run_experiments()`.
 If resume is not enabled, a new experiment will be created instead.
 You can always force a new experiment to be created by changing the experiment name.

 Note that trials will be restored to their last checkpoint.
 If checkpointing is not enabled, unfinished trials will be restarted from scratch.
-A Tune experiment run may crash due to unforeseen circumstances.
-To avoid losing all progress, set ``checkpoint_mode=True`` in ``run_experiments``.
-Note that only **checkpointable experiments** (i.e., experiments with ``checkpoint_freq > 0``) will be preserved.
-With ``checkpoint_mode=True``, Tune frequently save the entire experiment state at the ``local_dir`` of the first checkpointable experiment provided.

 E.g.:

 .. code-block:: python